apjames93/tailyew/README.md

 - 🔩 Composable: Built with Atomic Design principles (atoms → organisms)
 - 💅 Styled: Powered by Tailwind for utility-first control
 - 📦 Packaged: Designed as a crate you can use in any Yew project
-- 🧪 Tested: Built and tested inside a real Yew app (the docs site)
+- 🧪 Tested: Built and tested inside a real Yew app in [the docs site](https://tailyew.com/demo/getting_started)
 - 🧰 [Tailyew Starter](https://github.com/apjames93/tailyew-starter) kit Developer-focused: Easy workflows via `make`, `cargo-watch`, `wasm-pack`

 ---